Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons

 The neoclassical particle flux $\dpartnc$ appearing in the nonadiabatic density transport equation, equation \refeq{eq:electron_inner-dens0-collisional}, can be evaluated using the result \refeq{eq:density-neoclassical-perpendicular-diffusion-pfirsh-schluter-step-last}.
 We find that \beqn \fl \frac{\dpartnc}{\dense}\nonumber = - \frac{\vthere \gyrdeovl}{2 } \bcur\tdrv{\radial}{\flxl} \bmagovl \left( \frac{\lparav{\bvec\cdot\nbl\lpar}}{\lparav{\bmag^2}} - \lparav{\frac{\bvec\cdot\nbl\lpar}{\bmag^2}}\right) \left(\drv{}{\lchi}\left(\frac{\ddensns{0}{e}}{\dense}\right)+ \drv{}{\lchi}\left(\frac{\dtempns{0}{e}}{\tempe}\right)\right) \eeqn \beqn \fl +\imag \kky\shat\kxfac \lchi \frac{\cfreqei \gyrdeovl^2}{2 } \left(\bcur\tdrv{\radial}{\flxl}\right)^2 \left( \lparav{\frac{\bmagovl^2}{\bmag^2}} - \frac{\bmagovl^2}{\lparav{\bmag^2}}\right) \left[0.67\frac{\ddensns{0}{e}}{\dense} + 0.11\frac{\dtempns{0}{e}}{\tempe}\right] .\eeqn Similarly, the neoclassical heat flux $\dheatnc$ appearing in the temperature transport equation, equation \refeq{eq:electron_inner-temp0-collisional}, can be evaluated using the result \refeq{eq:temperature-neoclassical-perpendicular-diffusion-pfirsh-schluter-step-last}.
 We find that \beqn \fl \frac{\dheatnc}{\dense \tempe} = - \frac{5\vthere \gyrdeovl}{4} \bcur\tdrv{\radial}{\flxl} \bmagovl\left( \frac{\lparav{\bvec\cdot\nbl\lpar}}{\lparav{\bmag^2}} - \lparav{\frac{\bvec\cdot\nbl\lpar}{\bmag^2}}\right) \drv{}{\lchi}\left(\frac{\dtempns{0}{e}}{\tempe}\right) \eeqn \beqn \fl +\imag \kky\shat\kxfac \lchi \frac{\cfreqei\gyrdeovl^2}{2 } \left(\bcur \tdrv{\radial}{\flxl}\right)^2 \left( \lparav{\frac{\bmagovl^2}{\bmag^2}} - \frac{\bmagovl^2}{\lparav{\bmag^2}}\right) \left[ 1.41\frac{\dtempns{0}{e}}{\tempe} - 0.56 \frac{\ddensns{0}{e}}{\dense}\right] .\nonumber\eeqn Physically, equations \refeq{eq:density-neoclassical-perpendicular-diffusion-pfirsh-schluter} and \refeq{eq:temperature-neoclassical-perpendicular-diffusion-pfirsh-schluter} indicate that diffusive transport arises from the radial magnetic drift (note the terms linear in $\lchi$).

-We conclude this section on the $\saffac \rmajorz \cfreqee / \vthere \gg 1$ limit by noting that the scale of the extended tail, $\lchi$, decreases with increasing $\saffac \rmajorz \cfreqee / \vthere$.
+We note that the scale of the extended tail, $\lchi$, decreases with increasing $\saffac \rmajorz \cfreqee / \vthere$.
 This is explicit in the estimate \refeq{eq:collisional-lchi}.
-Using \refeq{eq:collisional-lchi}, we can see that for extreme collision frequencies where $\saffac \rmajorz \cfreqee / \vthere \sim \massrut$ there is no separation between the scale of the electron tail and the scale of the geometric quantities: for such an extreme collisionality, $\lchi \sim 1$.
+Using \refeq{eq:collisional-lchi}, we can see that, for extreme collision frequencies where $\saffac \rmajorz \cfreqee / \vthere \sim \massrut$, there is no separation between the scale of the electron tail and the scale of the geometric quantities: for such an extreme collisionality, $\lchi \sim 1$.
 The fluid equations for this extreme regime are not examined in this paper.